Vocals: Page, Trey (lead), Mike (backing)

 As the band adopted a more streamlined jamming style in the Phish 3.0 era, "Seven Below" was played less frequently, both in number of appearances and length.
 The song was played in just three of the first 41 shows of 2009, including the notable 8/2/09 Red Rocks version with Billy Kreutzmann on a second drum kit.

 It seemed to be almost forgotten when it came roaring out of the gates to start the second set on 11/28/09 at Albany's I'll-Always-Call-It-The-Knickerbocker Arena, eventually giving way to a mammoth "Ghost" and forming what many consider to be the jamming highlight of 2009.
 While the 24-minute Albany version led to two additional performances that December, few "new crystals of snow" have been reported since.
 The song made only four appearances in 2010, and one of those (the three and a half minute 8/6/10 version) was really mere flurries.
-Still, it's reassuring to know "Seven Below" is not entirely forgotten, and the legendary Albany version shows that on any given night, its potential could be fulfilled.
+A true rarity since then, don’t miss 8/2/13 version (complete with post-Tahoe “Woo’s”) that proves the song’s vast potential can still be fulfilled on any given night.

 You must be logged in to leave a comment!